Discover more from WHILE I PONDER with Karlene

 Do you have a Scripture you call your life verse?
+A few years ago, I realized that Psalm 73.26 is my life verse, or at least one of several.

 Ask the Lord to help you.

 My initial affection for this Psalm of Asaph developed during my years in music ministry.
-Recognized as “chief” music minister during King David’s reign, the Asaph Psalms often appeal to worship leaders and musicians (1 Chron.
+Recognized as the “chief” music minister during King David’s reign, the Asaph Psalms often appeal to worship leaders and musicians (1 Chron.
 15.4-5a).

 “My flesh and my heart may fail, but God is the strength of my heart and my portion forever.”
+Psalm 73.26

 “My flesh [my body, and even my blood relatives] and my heart [my mind and understanding] may fail [may consume me or come to an end] but God is the strength [the rock] of my heart [my mind and understanding] and my portion [my part, my territory, my inheritance] forever.”